-Prior to enrollment in the first professional year's course of study, students are required to read the Physical Therapy Student Handbook and sign a declaration acknowledging their agreement to abide by the rules and regulations of the program.
+Students are required to read the Physical Therapy Student Handbook and sign a declaration acknowledging their agreement to abide by the rules and regulations of the program.

 Violations of academic rules and regulations are automatically referred by the faculty member who observed the infraction to the Department Head.
 The Department Head is responsible for the initial investigation of the infraction, utilizing information supplied by the faculty member and the student(s) involved.
 If the severity of the infraction is such that dismissal from the program is a consideration, the Department Head will refer the matter to the Physical Therapy Disciplinary Action Committee.
 The committee reviews the case and makes the final decision regarding the appropriate sanction for the offense.